Scottish-Tech-Army/Volunteer-app/APP_DEVELOPMENT.md

 2. Edit the `app/app.config.ts` file and add a new entry inside the `extra` object, e.g. `amazingApiKey: process.env.AMAZING_API_KEY,`
 3. In the file in your code where you want to use this variable, add an import statement at the top of the file `import Constants from 'expo-constants'`
 4. In the same file, at the place in the code where you want to use the variable, you can access your variable with e.g. `Constants.expoConfig?.extra?.amazingApiKey` (note: Typescript considers that the value of this could be `undefined`, so you may need to handle that possibility)

+### Expo config file

+The `app/app.config.ts` file contains some configuration settings for the Expo CLI.
+In some Expo documentation you might see references to updating a `config.json` file -- this is the same thing, we just store it in `app.config.ts` because it's more flexible (e.g. we can insert environment variables into it when the app is built and deployed).

 ### Expo known issues